InappropriatePenguin/ghost-counter/readme.md

 hide by Adrien Coquet from the Noun Project
 wave by Stephen Plaster from the Noun Project
 cancel by Bluetip Design from the Noun Project
+Hammer by Deemak Daksina from the Noun Project